 Like Dubrovnik though, the park does get (over)crowded during the summer months, which can result in a less than pleasurable experience.
 If you’d like to visit Plitvice Lakes National Park independently and wonder how to organise your trip to avoid the big tourist crowds, this guide is for you.
 We give you all the tools you need to have a terrific experience.
-And if you have a question we didn’t answer just leave a comment, and we’ll try our best to help.

-Map of Recommended Accommodation, Points of Interest, Eateries, and Transport Terminals/Stops
+Map of Accommodation, Points of Interest, Eateries and Transport

-Below is the map of the accommodation, points of interest, eateries. and transport terminals/stops mentioned in this article.
+Below is a map of the recommended accommodations, points of interest, eateries and transport terminals/stops mentioned in this article.

 Why is Plitvice Lakes National Park so popular?